cherryred5959/blog/content/blog/conditional-rendering-in-react/index.md

       ? props.children
       : null;

-  return props.condition ? thenComponent : elseComponent; // highlight-line
+  return props.condition ? thenComponent : elseComponent;
 };
 ```

-The component logic is quite simple: we evaluate `props.condition` and return `Then` or `Else` depending on the result of the evaluation (see the highlighted line).
+The component logic is quite simple: we evaluate `props.condition` and return `Then` or `Else` depending on the result of the evaluation (see the `return` statement).

 Let's focus on the assignment of `thenComponent` (the same considerations hold for `elseComponent`):